Are you considering a career in medical billing and coding?

 Interested in Starting a Career as a Medical Biller and Coder?

-This program prepares you to work as a medical biller and coder in about 54 weeks.
+This program prepares you to work as a medical biller and coder in 36 to 42 weeks (depending if you take day or night classes.)
 If you would like more information, fill out the contact form on this page, or contact us by calling (916) 339-1500.
 Our Admissions team can help you find out what types of financial aid is available.